Layoffs

 If you, as an employer, are considering a mass layoff you are required to notify NAV as soon as possible, but no later than when you summon the employees to a discussion meeting.
 A mass layoff is when ten or more employees are laid off, without pay, or have their weekly working hours reduced by more than 50 % for four weeks or more.
 The notification obligation aims to ensure that NAV is able to assist the enterprise and the employees concerned.

-Withdrawing notified layoffs
+Withdrawing or deferring notified layoffs

 A-melding and layoffs